junobuild/docs/blog/2023-09-19-introducing-juno-analytics-unlock-deeper-insights-with-privacy-in-mind/index.md

 ## Getting Started

-To begin using Juno Analytics, please refer to our detailed documentation for step-by-step instructions.
-It will guide you through the process of setting up and integrating Analytics into your web applications and dapps.
+To begin using Juno Analytics, please refer to our detailed documentation for [step-by-step instructions](/docs/build/analytics#getting-started).

+It will guide you through the process of setting up and integrating Analytics into your websites and dapps. 🚀

 ---

 We hope you're as excited about Juno Analytics as we are!
 This feature marks a significant stride toward a more privacy-conscious analytics solution and provide Juno's developers an additional feature in the eco-system to build awesome decentralized applications.

----

 👋